 What’s the takeaway?

 Pregnancy acne is completely normal and nothing to be afraid of.
 However, there are some treatments that should be avoided in order to protect the growing fetus.
-In short, the best way to reduce and/or avoid acne during pregnancy is to adopt self-care habits related to hygiene.
+In short, during pregnancy acne can mainly be treated with over-the-counter options.

 How can Pandia Health help?

 As a busy mom, you have better things to do than wait in line at the pharmacy for a prescription or wait at the doctor’s office for hours.
 Pandia Health provides FREE delivery for both acne treatment and birth control pill, patch and ring straight to your door!
 Set up a telemed consultation with one of our expert board-certified doctors, get the best birth control or acne prescription treatment for you, and we’ll send it straight to your door with FREE goodies included!
 Learn more about how Pandia Health works and sign up for Pandia Health today.